Discord Send Message

 Server Name

-The exact name of the Discord server (guild) where the target channel is located.
-Must match the server name exactly as it appears in Discord.
-Case-insensitive.
+The name of the Discord server (guild) where you want to send the message.
+Must match exactly as it appears in Discord.

 Channel Name